andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

      --data-urlencode "audience=$AUDIENCE" \
      'https://fleet-auth.prd.vn.cloud.tesla.com/oauth2/v3/token'
    ```

-   A few things to note about the variable values:
+   Notes about the variable values:
-   - For the `CLIENT_SECRET` value, depending on your terminal environment, you may need to escape any '!' and '$' signs in the value, or the curl request will fail.
+   - For the `CLIENT_SECRET` value, depending on your terminal environment, you may need to escape any `!` and `$` characters in the string, or the curl request will fail.
-   - Replace the `AUDIENCE` value with your region specific URL as needed.
-Refer to the [Base URLs documentation](https://developer.tesla.com/docs/fleet-api/getting-started/base-urls).
+   - Replace the `AUDIENCE` value with your region-specific URL.
+The URL in the example is for users in North America and Asia-Pacific (excluding China).
+Refer to the [Base URLs documentation](https://developer.tesla.com/docs/fleet-api/getting-started/base-urls) for the URLs for other regions.
    - For the `scope=...` line, replace the values with a space-delimited list of [the official scope keywords](https://developer.tesla.com/docs/fleet-api/authentication/overview#scopes), as you defined them earlier in your app.
 3. The CURL request should return a response that looks something like:

    ```json
    {"access_token":"LONG_GIBBERISH_ACCESS_TOKEN_STRING","expires_in":28800,"token_type":"Bearer"}
    ```

    This is your access token.
 Copy everything between the double-quotes to be used next.
-4. Run the following CURL request:
+4. Run this CURL request, replacing the variable values as specified in the notes below:

    ```shell
    curl --location 'https://fleet-api.prd.na.vn.cloud.tesla.com/api/1/partner_accounts' \
    --header 'Content-Type: application/json' \